is4r0/websites/README.md

 ## 🤝 Contributing

-We welcome contributions to enhance this collection of web projects!
+I welcome contributions to enhance this collection of web projects!
 Please consider the following guidelines:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix (`git checkout -b feature/AmazingFeature`).